 The Dwarf Japanese Maple Tree, Acer palmatum atropurpureum, is the perfect small tree!
 With beautiful burgundy purple foliage and low maintenance qualities, it can enhance any yard or landscape into a colorful oasis.
+We also have this plant in full size.

 This small, deciduous tree has purplish red foliage that will emerge in early spring and eventually fades to bright reddish orange in the summer and fall months.
 Once winter weather hits, the dwarf maple tree will lose its leaves.